RinLaboratory/Proxy-Logger/README.md

 ## Project Info

-This project uses Python `v3.11.3`, MongoDB, Tkinter, hashlib, os, threading, re and datetime.
+This project uses Python `v3.11.3`, MongoDB, Tkinter, hashlib, os, threading, multiprocessing, re and datetime.

 Until now `17-05-2024` all this packages are integrated within python.